Alienware2000/game-agents/ARCHITECTURE.md

 See `README.md` for the human-friendly milestone story.

-This `ARCHITECTURE.md` is the “map” of how the code fits together.
+This `ARCHITECTURE.md` is the “map” of how the code fits together in the final refactored structure.